 variable, we pass a function that calculates the next state value.
 This function is referred to as the updater function.
 When we use this function with the state setter function, it queues the updater function to be processed later.
 React calculates the next state value by providing the latest value of the state variable from the queue to the updater function:

-We prefer passing callback functions to update states whenever the new state value depends on its previous value.
+Hence, we prefer passing callback functions to update states whenever the new state value depends on its previous value.
 This practice ensures the reliability and correctness of state transitions.

 Now, let's update the event handlers handleNext